 Besides, the ever-expanding economic gap between the South East and the rest of the nation has created a certain degree of resentment towards the capital, especially in the deprived North.

 Because I grew up in the South of Italy, which is at the same time reliant on and oppressed by the richer North, I can empathise strongly with the Northern cause in this country.

 Like Southern Italy became poorer after Unification in 1861 (prior to which the old Kingdom of Naples had been one of the most industrialised states in Europe), the North of England has been impoverished by the crumble of its industrial economy beginning at the end of WWI.

 Several attempts have been made throughout history, in both countries, to narrow down the economic disparities between the regions.
 But sadly, they’ve all failed miserably.
 For different and often baffling reasons, the gaps have in fact widened.

 Organised crime and endemic corruption certainly haven’t aided the Southern cause in Italy.
-While in England, Northerners blame London for “sucking the life out of the country”.
+Whereas in England, Northerners blame London for “sucking the life out of the country”.
 And they’re not wrong.

 Devolution of power would seem like the obvious solution.
 With their thirst for autonomy, the Scots will probably show the way.
 Not just to Britain, but to the rest of Europe, too.

 In the meantime, though, Londoners shouldn’t be made to feel bad about living in one of the most diverse and exciting cities on Earth.
 After all, we pay a high price for the entertainment.